emmajanedrews/base-template/_posts/2018-03-23-the-emerald-coast-market-continues-to-improve.md

 In Miramar Beach, we had a 5% increase in condo and townhome sales and a 10% increase in price per square foot for residential homes.

-**North Santa Rosa Beach is where I live and it’s one of the best areas for residential living.** You can avoid most of the traffic year-round, and you’re close to lots of stores, dining, and other amenities.
+**North Santa Rosa Beach is where I live, and it’s one of the best areas for residential living.** You can avoid most of the traffic year-round, and you’re close to lots of stores, dining, and other amenities.
 We have some beautiful bayou and bayfront properties in this area.

-Another great reason to love North Santa Rosa Beach is because we had a 25% increase in our average price in homes from 2016 to 2017.
+Another great reason to love North Santa Rosa Beach is the we had a 25% increase in our average price in homes from 2016 to 2017.
 That’s a phenomenal level of appreciation.
 The overall sales volume is up just 4%, but the increase in price is fantastic.

 Over in 30A West, there was a 15% increase in single-family homes sold, and they sold for an average of 17% higher.
 People are starting to realize how awesome this area is.
 The condo market here went down a little bit, but I think that’s mainly due to lack of inventory.
 There simply isn’t much available.